-Most SMEs attempt to cover distinct business aspects from a narrow perspective often by relying on accounting data analysis with no written strategy and by aiming for profit without addressing growth.
+Most SMEs attempt to cover distinct business aspects from a narrow perspective often by relying on standard accounting data analysis with no written strategy and objectives and by aiming for profit without addressing growth.
 They can gain strategic leverage over large firms if they build strategies on their agility and flexible structures, however, neither the concept of strategy, though widely used, is clearly understood by the owner-managers, nor how to link various aspects of the strategy to each other.
-The former emanates from mistaking business plan (whose main goal is to secure funding from financial agents) for business strategy.
-While having a business plan is the starting point for small firms, it focuses on short-term goals, relies on an analysis of the product market in the short term and has no depth to cover strategic areas such as value creation through supply chain activities, networks, innovation and sustainability for long term growth.
-The latter is related to strategy development and implementation, which is a management matter owner managers most often need to learn and/or delegate to other employees.
+The former emanates from mistaking a business plan (which, often, is little more than a plan to secure loans or investment funds from banks, etc.) for business strategy.
+While having a business plan is the starting point for small firms, it focuses on short-term goals, relies on an analysis of the product market in the short term and has no depth to cover strategic areas such as value creation through supply chain activities, networks, innovation, and sustainability for long term growth.
+The latter is related to strategy development and implementation, which is a management matter, owner managers often need to learn and/or delegate.
 They tend to mistake their structural advantages such as their smallness and flexibility, which allow quick decision making and response to their markets, as the core of their strategy, because these characteristics give them the best tools to deal with problem-solving during turbulent times.
 Yet, they detract their attention from increasing efficiency and productivity.
-As a result, they show reluctance, for instance, to introduce formal management structures that clarify the operational boundaries, or to systematise their business's overall strategies in every aspect for the fear of losing attention on one aspect, i.e. their market and their cost leadership.
-In the absence of strategic management, they also feel vulnerable to pursuing risky innovation projects or undertaking transformation to become a more sustainable business.
+As a result, they show reluctance, for instance, to introduce formal management structures that clarify the operational boundaries, or to systematise their business's overall strategies in every aspect for the fear of losing attention on one aspect, i.e., their market and their cost leadership.
+In the absence of strategic management, they also feel vulnerable to pursuing risky innovation projects or undertaking transformation to become a more sustainable business because they fail to evaluate the true risks and opportunities.